 Review the public notice and learn more about the development application on PLANit, the City's development application tracking platform, which can be found at vaughan.ca/maps.
 Additional information on development applications and the planning process can be found at vaughan.ca/PlanningProcess.

-Speaking to Council during a Committee of the Whole Meeting
+2 Speaking to Council during a Committee of the Whole Meeting

-Residents can participate in meetings and have their say by:
+While Vaughan City Hall remains closed to the public, citizens can participate in meetings and have their say by: